Language Specification

 Struct Definition

-To define a struct, simply write struct followed by the name of your Struct in upper CamelCase (as it will become a Type) and some curly brackets {}.
-Inside the brackets, you list each field the Struct will contain (and their Types).
+To define a struct, write struct followed by the name of the struct and a pair of curly brackets {}.
+Inside the brackets, list the fields the struct contains and their types.

 struct Player {

-position: Point,
+position: Point

-health: Int,
+health: Int

-mana: Int,
+mana: Int

 }